-b) Request for Quotation (RFQ) (£20-50k)

-A quotation pack is sent to a minimum of three selected suppliers, ideally one of which should be local.
-Those suppliers put in a quotation for a specific service or product requested, usually with a value between £20k - £50k (although it may also be for a value below £20k).
+b) Request for Quotation (RFQ) (Goods/Services £20k-£49,999) (Works £20k-£99,999) A quotation pack is sent to a minimum of three selected suppliers, ideally one of which should be local.
+Those suppliers put in a quotation for a specific service or product requested, usually with a value between the figures stated (although it may also be for a value below £20k).

-c) Local Tender Process (£50k+)
+c) Local Tender Process (Goods/Services £50k+) (Works £100k+)

-An advert is published on Contracts Finder and any supplier interested can tender for this opportunity.
+An advert is published on Find a Tender and any supplier interested can tender for this opportunity.
 Full tender and contract documents are issued and any supplier who meets the minimum requirements can submit a tender and participate in the process.

-d) Above Threshold Tender - Open or Restricted
+d) Above Threshold Tender - Open or Competitive Flexible

-Open - An advert is published on Contracts Finder and Find a Tender Service, any supplier interested can tender for this opportunity.
+Open - An advert is published on Find a Tender and any supplier interested can tender for this opportunity.
 Full contract documents are issued and any supplier who meets the minimum requirements can submit a tender and participate in the process.